swisscatplus/catplus-docs/docs/converters.md

 ## Architecture

-The repository contains 3 crates under `src`:
+The repository contains 3 crates:

 * catplus-common: primitives and mappings for the swisscatplus data model.
 * converter: command line interface for the converter.